 Whether you’re hanging out just to people watch or admiring the sea gull’s antics, you’ll keep yourself entertained!

 The Royal Crescent and Victoria Park

 Just close enough to group together, these are some of the most iconic stops in the city.
 Stop by the park to catch some sun or watch some dogs, then head over to the Crescent.
 Fun fact: Nic Cage bought a house in the Crescent, but removed the number so it wouldn’t be found…making him the owner of “the house with no number on it.”
 Not the sneakiest plan, to say the least!

 There are truly not enough compliments in the universe to show how much I love The Green Rocket.
 They’ve got the sweetest staff, the tastiest food (with vegan and gluten-free options galore!), and the best coffee.

-Their stir-fry and onion rings were my personal favourites.
+Their stir-fry and onion rings were my personal favourites, and the vegan brekky if you’re there earlier in the day.
 Be sure to save room for a piece of cake!

 - Gongfu Tea